hobincar/SA-LSTM/README.md

 [10] Tran, Du, et al. "Learning spatiotemporal features with 3d convolutional networks."
 Proceedings of the IEEE international conference on computer vision.
 2015.

+[11] Tran, Du, et al. "Convnet architecture search for spatiotemporal feature learning." arXiv preprint arXiv:1708.05038 (2017).

-[11] Tran, Du, et al. "A closer look at spatiotemporal convolutions for action recognition."
+[12] Tran, Du, et al. "A closer look at spatiotemporal convolutions for action recognition."
 Proceedings of the IEEE conference on Computer Vision and Pattern Recognition.
 2018.